adileo/surrealdb-ts-client/README.md

 # SurrealDB JS/Typescript Client SDK

-Unofficial SurrealDB client based on the REST API of SurrealDB
+Unofficial Node.js SurrealDB client based on the REST API of SurrealDB

 Advantages over Official SurrealDB Client (as of Nov.
 2022):

 * Stateless: Each request can be authenticated with a different user, namespace or database (Especially useful for Serverless API Backends)
-* Browser and Node.js Support (ES5)
+* HTTP2 Support
-* Only 1 Dependency: Cross-Fetch
+* Only 1 Dependency: fetch-h2
 * Typescript Support

-Please note that this client SDK doesn't support real-time connections (Websocket) like the official one.
+Please note that this client SDK doesn't support real-time connections (Websocket) like the official one, this SDK is meant to be used mostly server-side.

 ## How To